-- Joseph Fredrickson calls Cleveland home.
-It’s here that he gives back to his community by serving on the Board for the Downtown Cleveland Residents.
-Fredrickson’s passion inside the hospitality industry is to be a positive influence to talented young industry professionals, teaching them habits that lead towards sustainable healthy lifestyles.
-Prior to accepting the nomination for National Board, Joseph served two terms as the chair of the National Council of Chapters.
+- Secretary - Joseph Fredrickson (Cleveland); first term: Fredrickson’s passion inside the hospitality industry is to be a positive influence to talented young industry professionals, teaching them habits that lead towards sustainable healthy lifestyles.
+He has demonstrated a commitment to bettering his local community by serving on the Board for Downtown Cleveland Residents.

 Follow the USBG through multiple social media channels: IG/FB/TWITTER: @usbg/@TheUSBG/@TheUSBG.

 Founded in 1948, the United States Bartenders' Guild®️ is the national, member-led not-for-profit association of bartenders and other hospitality professionals that unites and elevates the bar industry through education, community, and advocacy.
 Through its network, the USBG connects members with peer-to-peer learning, expert instruction, service projects, and skills-based competition, all while fostering a fun and healthy environment and reinforcing the importance of the ‘third place’ in neighborhoods across the country.